 Finnish Tour in English

-Finnish Tour is the top-level men’s and women’s tennis circuit in Finland.
-In 2017, Finnish Tour consists of seven singles tournaments, for both men and women, organized by the Finnish Tennis Association and the Organizing Tennis Clubs.
-Five of the events are open to all International players and two to Finnish Nationals only – Finnish Championships held on 26.6.-2.7.2017 and 12.-19.12.2017.
+TEHO Sport Finnish Tour is a men’s and women’s tennis circuit in Finland.
+In 2021, the Finnish Tour consists of eight singles tournaments for men and women.
+Others than the Finnish National Championships (to Finnish citizens only) are open to all International players.

 |Event||Number of Players||Direct Acceptances||Max.
 International Direct Acceptances||Wild Cards|

-The entry deadline for each tournament is on Sunday 23:59 GMT+2, 5 days before the tournament begins.
+The entry deadline for each tournament (exluding national championships) is on Sunday 23:59 GMT+2, 5 days before the tournament begins.